HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/running_fits/running_mc_replica.rst

       integrability: False

     optimizer_settings:
-        optimizer: adam # Any of the optax optimizers can be used.
+        optimizer: adam # Any of the optax optimizers can be used with 'adam'.
         clipnorm: 1.0 # Gradient clipping norm value.
-Set to null to disable or omit.
+Set to 'none' to disable or omit.
         optimizer_hyperparams:
             learning_rate: 0.001
             # any hyperparameters specific to the chosen optimizer can be set here